magnusgp/FakeNewsDetection/reports/README.md

 > *The biggest challenges in the project was using ... tool to do ... .
 The reason for this was ...*
 >
 > Answer:
+>
+> Cloud computing was certainly a part of the project that took an overwhelming amount of
+> time. <TO BE CONTINUED>
+>

 --- question 26 fill here ---